Photo copyright: Medical Sciences Division and John Cairns

 TERM 3 (TRINITY+), APRIL TO SEPTEMBER

-The extended third term is predominantly devoted to a research project which is expected to involve approximately 12 - 14 weeks of experimental work based within the department and the wider university.
+The extended third term is predominantly devoted to a research project which is expected to involve approximately 13 weeks of experimental work based within the department and the wider university.
 Results are to be written up and submitted as a dissertation of no more than 10,000 words.
-Students will present the results of their research project to a departmental audience by way of a short talk and will prepare a poster presentation which will form the basis of a short oral examination.
+Students will present the results of their research project to a departmental audience by way of a short talk and will prepare a five slide presentation which will form the basis of a short oral examination.